Ouest-France/cdp/README.md

     --release-custom-name=<release_name>                       Customize release name with namespace-name-<release_name>
     --release-project-branch-name                              Force the release to be created with the project branch name.
     --release-project-env-name                                 Force the release to be created with the job env name.define in gitlab
+    --release-shortproject-name                                Force the release to be created with the shortname (first letters of word + id) of the Gitlab project
+    --release-project-name                                     Force the release to be created with the name of the Gitlab project
     --simulate-merge-on=<branch_name>                          Build docker image with the merge current branch on specify branch (no commit).
     --sleep=<seconds>                                          Time to sleep int the end (for debbuging) in seconds [default: 0].
     --timeout=<timeout>                                        Time in seconds to wait for any individual kubernetes operation [default: 600].